When you buy with our links, we may earn a commission. See how we work with brands

 Considerations

-- Higher price tag, 76% more than the average plus-sized mattress
+• Higher price tag, 67% more expensive than the average plus-sized mattress

 Our Verdict

-The Saatva HD comes in a single firmness level (7 out of 10) with a slightly firm feel, similar to other top-rated mattresses in this guide.
+The Saatva HD comes in a single firmness level (7 out of 10) with a slightly firm feel.
 It can support up to 500 lbs. per side (1,000 lbs. total).

 This mattress minimizes sinkage while providing a very high level of bounce.
 For these reasons, I recommend it for back or stomach sleepers, and especially for couples who could benefit from a bouncier surface during amorous activities.